sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/127-1-spring.md

 will let him continue to mine.

 Mahogany Melancholy is a marksdwarf squad.
 It contains a marksdwarves uniform assignment.
-I'll set there training grounds and burrows next.
+I'll set their training grounds and burrows next.

 ![squads](http://cl.ly/image/1z3C1x2D1L36/20140901193655252.png)